Where's the Revolution: Background

 It was one of the first songs written for the album—according to Martin Gore, it was written at least two years before the release of album.
-The song is written from the perspective of Martin's view of the issues that were occurring in the world at the time.
+The song is written from the perspective of Gore's view of the issues that were occurring in the world at the time.
 He discusses in an interview that "there was a sense of things going wrong and the world wasn't in a great place."
 He further goes, "The Syrian crisis had been dragging on for years...
 I live in America, and around that time there were blacks getting shot on a kind of weekly basis by the police and rioting, you know—the whole Middle East, is just a big mess."

 In many interviews, the band have also stated that producer James Ford taught himself to play Gore's pedal steel guitar within one day while in the studio, and thus this guitar was used in "Where's the Revolution" and other tracks on the album.